-Dawn Farm began in 1973 using the combined incomes of the two founders, Gary Archie and Jack Scholtus.
-Using the principles of Alcoholics Anonymous and some borrowed ideas from a residential program in Quebec, they rented the Farm on Stony Creek Road.
+Dawn Farm began in 1973 with the combined contributions of four individuals, Gary Archie, Jim Balmer, Colleen “Beanie McCarthy” and Jack Scholtus.
+Using the principles of Alcoholics Anonymous and some borrowed ideas from the Spera Foundation, a residential program in Quebec, they rented the Farm on Stony Creek Road.

 Some milestones in the life of Dawn Farm:

 1973 ““ Incorporated in April with five volunteer Trustees.
 Gary Archie is founding Executive Director.

 1974 ““ First foundation grant from the Sage Foundation in Adrian.
 Gary and Beanie are married in a ceremony held at the Farm.

 1975 ““ Gary and Beanie leave the Farm; Jack Scholtus is named Executive Director.

 1977 ““ First free-standing “Re-entry House” rented on Platt Road in Ann Arbor.